a327ex/www/content/posts/cons_compassion.md

 This is a statistically derived survey-based personality assessment tool devised by psychologists over the past few decades.

 It can be divided into two subtraits: compassion and politeness.
-The compassionate are more likely to empathize with people, to care about their feelings, to be concerned for them, and to want to be connected with them and affiliate with them emotionally.
-They're essentially better at feeling other people's emotions and they're driven to help those in need and to alleviate their suffering.
+The compassionate are more likely to empathize with people, to care about their feelings, to be concerned for them, to want to be connected with them and affiliate with them emotionally.
 Politeness refers to the tendency to avoid aggression, to not exploit people, to not take advantage of them, and to respect things like social rules and norms, as well as authority more generally.

-You would think that more compassion and more politeness is always good.
-And even in most psychology papers I read it's clear that most authors are fairly high in agreeableness, as they rarely seem to show an appreciation or even understanding of the positives of low agreeableness generally.
-This is one of the reasons why I find it hard to take most results from these people seriously, despite using their theory (as an aside, I only use their theory because it seems correct based on my experience using it, if it turned out that phrenology, or physiognomy or even astrology yielded me good results in real life, I'd be writing this article about those theories instead), but that's not even the biggest problem.

-The biggest problem is that most people don't seem to acknowledge the downsides of high agreeableness that much.
-Some of its downsides are well known, but by and large people just assume that more agreeableness = better.
-As a general rule, for all traits, the extremes always have pros and cons.
-The general public understands this for extroversion and introversion, so you never see people saying that more extroversion or more introversion will make the world a better place.
+You would think that more compassion and more politeness is always good, but that's wrong!
+As a general rule, for all personality traits, the extremes always have pros and cons.

+The general public understands this for extroversion and introversion, for instance, so you never see people saying that more extroversion or more introversion will make the world a better place.
 But you constantly see people saying that more empathy will make the world a better place.
-This is wrong and this post will explore how and why that's the case.
+So this post will explore how and why that's wrong.

 But before we get into it we have to look at some